 What am I on about?

-I have been thinking about the difference between complexity and complicated and how I react to each.
-I have also been thinking about how chefs, distillers and vintners make use of time as an ingredient to add depth of flavour or complexity.
-I have been thinking about what it is that I respond to in a city.
-What is it about the places that I have loved and wanted to paint and all of the spaces that left me with a sense of disease and a reticence to return.
+It’s the difference between complexity and complicated and how you react to each.
+It’s how chefs, distillers and vintners make use of time as an ingredient to add that depth of flavor or complexity.
+It is what you respond to in a city, the places you have loved and all of the spaces that have left you with a sense of disease and a reticence to return.

-The secret is the ingredient of complexity and I am convinced that oil painting lends itself to the maturing of time.
-If I can harness this ingredient the way that the chef and the vintner does and master it as I do colour and brushstroke, the next door opens.
-But the question is: what is the vehicle for time in oil painting?
+What is it?
+The secret is the ingredient of complexity or people + time + place to interact and oil paint is made to submit itself to the catalyst of time.
+To harness this ingredient in the way that the chef and the vintner does and to master it as I do colour and brushstroke, is to open the next door.
+The question is: what is the vehicle for time in oil painting?
 The chef makes use of slow cooking, multi-level process’ and sometimes just allowing the elements to act.
 The vintner uses casks, the harvest seasons and bottle closing methods, so what is the vehicle in painting?

 The first painting

 The first painting video